Dinesh-D-2000/Automated-Testing-Framework-for-Digital-Car-Instrument-Clusters/README.md

-# Python's Mastery in Automation testing on Digital Instrument clusters
+# PYTHON'S MASTERY IN AUTOMATION TESTING ON DIGITAL INSTRUMENT CLUSTERS
 ## Objective

 The objective of this project is to perform automation testing on a custom developed digital instrument cluster of a car.

-## Tools and Repos Used
+## Tools

 - Python
 - HTML